deb-boro/readme-generator/README.md

 npm install inquirer

 ## Usage
-git clone git@github.com:deb-boro/readme-generator.git <yourProjectfolderName>
+git clone git@github.com:deb-boro/readme-generator.git yourProjectName

 ## Contributing
 You can contribute to the project by submitting new features or fixing bugs but first open an issue and then raise a pull request.

 ## License